ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Internally, the transport system will first exclude all protocols and paths that match a Prohibit, then exclude all protocols and paths that do not match a Require, then sort candidates according to Preferred properties, and then use Avoided properties as a tiebreaker.
-Selection Properties which select paths take preference over those which select protocols.
+Selection Properties that select paths take preference over those that select protocols.
 For example, if an application indicates a preference for a specific path by specifying an interface, but also a preference for a protocol not available on this path, the transport system will try the path first, ignoring the preference.

 Selection, and Connection Properties, as well as defaults for Message Properties, can be added to a Preconnection to configure the selection process, and to further configure the eventually selected protocol stack(s).
+They are collected into a TransportProperties object to be passed into a Preconnection
-They are collected into a TransportProperties object to be passed into a Preconnection object:
+object:

 ~~~
 TransportProperties := NewTransportProperties()